vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 2. `AttachableVolumePlugin`
     * Attach/detach of a volume to a given node.

 Notably, `ProvisionableVolumePlugin` and `DeletableVolumePlugin` are not implemented because provisioning and deleting for CSI volumes is handled by an external provisioner.

 #### Mount and Unmount

-The in-tree volume plugin’s mount and unmount methods will trigger the `NodePublishVolume` and `NodeUnpublishVolume` CSI calls via Unix Domain Socket.
+The in-tree volume plugin’s SetUp and TearDown methods will trigger the `NodePublishVolume` and `NodeUnpublishVolume` CSI calls via Unix Domain Socket.
 Kubernetes will generate a unique `target_path` (unique per pod per volume) to pass via `NodePublishVolume` for the CSI plugin to mount the volume.
 Upon successful completion of the `NodeUnpublishVolume` call (once volume unmount has been verified), Kubernetes will delete the directory.

 The Kubernetes volume sub-system does not currently support block volumes (only file), so for alpha, the Kubernetes CSI volume plugin will only support file.